codeprimate/todo-agent/README.md

 **Get intelligent insights** beyond basic task lists.
 It organizes tasks strategically, suggests priorities, and recommends optimal timing based on your patterns.

-**Work smarter** with automatic duplicate detection, recurring task handling, and calendar-aware scheduling.
+**Work smarter** with automatic duplicate detection and calendar-aware scheduling.

 **Choose your privacy** - use cloud AI (OpenRouter) or run locally (Ollama).